kamwoods/disktype/README.md

 like your hard disk will likely require root rights.

 See the online documentation at <http://disktype.sourceforge.net/doc/>
-for some example command lines.
+for some example command lines (or view the same pages offline in the doc/ directory in this repository).

 # Recognized Formats

 The following formats are recognized by this version of disktype.

-File systems: FAT12/FAT16/FAT32, NTFS, HPFS, MFS, HFS, HFS Plus, ISO9660, ext2/ext3/ext4, Minix, ReiserFS, Reiser4, Linux romfs, Linux cramfs, Linux squashfs, UFS (some variations), SysV FS (some variations), JFS, XFS, Amiga FS/FFS, Amiga SFS, Amiga PFS, BeOS BFS,
+File systems: FAT12/FAT16/FAT32, ExFAT, NTFS, HPFS, MFS, HFS, HFS Plus, ISO9660, ext2/ext3/ext4, Minix, ReiserFS, Reiser4, Linux romfs, Linux cramfs, Linux squashfs, UFS (some variations), SysV FS (some variations), JFS, XFS, Amiga FS/FFS, Amiga SFS, Amiga PFS, BeOS BFS,